 Lumpectomy:

-A lumpectomy is also known as breast-conserving surgery.
-This option is suitable for small, localized tumors and is preferred when the goal is to preserve breast appearance and function.
+A lumpectomy, also known as breast-conserving surgery, is a surgical option suitable for managing a breast lump that has persisted for 10 years, especially if the lump is small and localized.
+This procedure is preferred when the goal is to preserve the breast’s appearance and function.

-It involves removing the breast lump and a small margin of surrounding healthy tissue.
-This procedure aims to preserve as much of the breast as possible while ensuring the complete removal of the lump.
-A lumpectomy is often followed by radiation therapy to reduce the risk of cancer recurrence.
+During a lumpectomy, the surgeon removes the breast lump along with a small margin of surrounding healthy tissue to ensure complete removal.
+This approach aims to preserve as much of the breast as possible while effectively addressing the lump.
+Following a lumpectomy, patients often undergo radiation therapy to reduce the risk of cancer recurrence, particularly if there are concerns about the nature of the lump.
+Regular follow-ups are essential to monitor any changes and ensure ongoing breast health.

 Mastectomy:

-A mastectomy involves the surgical removal of the entire breast tissue.
-Your doctor may recommend this procedure:
+A mastectomy involves the surgical removal of the entire breast tissue and may be recommended for a breast lump that has persisted for 10 years in certain situations.
+Your doctor may suggest this procedure:

 There are various types of mastectomy, including: